medic/cht-core/scripts/release-notes/README.md

 gh workflow run release-notes.yml -f milestone=5.2.0 -f skip_commit_checks='--skip-commit-validation'
 ```

 Finally, you  may want to easily call the action on your branch after you have pushed it.
-Assuming you branch is call `mrjones-awesome-branch-of-much-love`, call it like so:
+Assuming your branch is called `mrjones-awesome-branch-of-much-love`, call it like so:

 ```shell
 gh workflow run release-notes.yml -f milestone=5.2.0 --ref mrjones-awesome-branch-of-much-love